 Sounds good.
 What do I do now?

 Apply right away.
 Visit www.ufv.ca/ar/admissions/apply for a step-by-step process to becoming a UFV student.
 Have specific questions?
-Contact the Biology department directly at www.ufv.ca/biology or by calling the Biology department head 604-504-7441, local 6361 or the science advisor at 604-557-4079.
+Contact the Biology department directly at www.ufv.ca/biology or by calling the Biology department head 604-504-7441, local 6361 or a science advisor at 604-557-4060.

 I'm not sure that this program is for me.
 Can I speak with someone about my options?

 Absolutely!
 We want to hear from you.
-If you’re unsure of your direction, contact Student Services at 1-888-504-7441 to arrange a tour, attend a Becoming a Student info session, connect with an educational advisor, or arrange for career counselling.
+If you’re unsure of your direction, contact Student Services at 1-888-504-7441 to arrange a tour, connect with an educational advisor, or arrange for career counselling.